 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk with respect to interest earned on cash.
-Based on balances as at November 30, 2023, a 1% change in interest rates would result in a change in a negligible change in net loss, assuming all other variables remain constant.
+Based on balances as at November 30, 2024, a 1% change in interest rates would result a change of approximately \$250,000 over a one-year period, assuming all other variables remain constant.

-As we are currently in the exploration phase none of our financial instruments are exposed to commodity price risk; however, our ability to obtain long-term financing and its economic viability could be affected by commodity price volatility.
+As we are currently in the exploration phase, none of our financial instruments are exposed to commodity price risk; however, our ability to obtain long-term financing and its economic viability could be affected by commodity price volatility.